 For additional international options, you might consider looking into shipping with a forwarder.

-Here are two different international shipping options you may consider for more affordable international shipping options from the United States.
+Here is an international shipping option you may consider for more affordable international shipping options from the United States.

-If you use them, you of course, do so at your own risk, and you’ll need to know your countries’ laws and customs regarding shipping.
+If you use it, you of course, do so at your own risk, and you’ll need to know your countries’ laws and customs regarding shipping.

 That said, a few of our clients have shipped other products to their homes outside the United States using these services, and had a good experience.